 Increased land efficiency

 One of the primary benefits of agrivoltaics is its ability to increase land efficiency.
 Traditional solar farms require large areas of land, often displacing agricultural activities.
 Agrivoltaics addresses this issue by enabling the same land to be used for both energy production and farming.
 This dual-use approach reduces the need for additional land and helps optimize space utilization.
-The German Frauenhofer institute has been one of the pioneering forces behind sound research into how agrivoltaics can increase land efficiency.
+The German Frauenhofer Institute has been one of the pioneering forces behind sound research into how agrivoltaics can increase land efficiency.

-For examaple, the institute’s “APV-RESOLA” pilot project demonstrated the efficiency of agrivoltaics with a 194 kWp pilot plant in Heggelbach, Germany.
+For example, the institute’s “APV-RESOLA” pilot project demonstrated the efficiency of agrivoltaics with a 194 kWp pilot plant in Heggelbach, Germany.
 The results in 2017 showed an overall efficiency of 160 percent.
 The performance of the agrivoltaic system in the summer of 2018 again reached more than this efficiency of land use.
 During this very hot summer, the shades developed by the PV module protected the crop from failure and enabled the produced a significant amount of energy.
 Considering the land – use of potatoes in the area, the efficiency of the system in Heggelbach reached 186% in 2018.

 Enhanced crop yields